‘One Day At A Time’ Cast Hopes Canceled Netflix Series Will Find Another Network, Per ‘Entertainment Tonight’

 “While it’s disappointing that more viewers didn’t discover One Day at a Time, I believe the series will stand the test of time,” Netflix chief content officer Ted Sarandos said.

 Outraged and disappointed fans are rallying for the series produced by Sony to be picked up by another network.
-Many have cited other shows that have switched networks to keep moving, such as Nashville, Cougartown, and Brookyln Nine-Nine.
+Many have cited other shows that have switched networks to keep moving, such as Nashville, Cougartown, and Brooklyn Nine-Nine.
 In addition, Netflix itself has been known to pick up canceled series to give them new life, such as FOX’s Lucifer.

 However, it is not as simple for original Netflix content to find new life, NBC News reported.
 Sony Pictures is not affiliated with any television networks that could air the show.
 In order to be revived, the series would need to be pitched to a new company as if the process were starting over.